neoforged/Documentation/docs/gui/menus.md

 Minecraft supports two forms of data synchronization by default: `ItemStack`s via `Slot`s and integers via `DataSlot`s. `Slot`s and `DataSlot`s are views which hold references to data storages that can be be modified by the player in a screen, assuming the action is valid.
 These can be added to a menu within the constructor through `#addSlot` and `#addDataSlot`.

 :::note
-Since `Container`s used by `Slot`s are deprecated by Forge in favor of using the [`IItemHandler` capability][cap], the rest of the explanation will revolve around using the capability variant: `SlotItemHandler`.
+Since `Container`s used by `Slot`s are deprecated by NeoForge in favor of using the [`IItemHandler` capability][cap], the rest of the explanation will revolve around using the capability variant: `SlotItemHandler`.
 :::

 A `SlotItemHandler` contains four parameters: the `IItemHandler` representing the inventory the stacks are within, the index of the stack this slot is specifically representing, and the x and y position of where the top-left position of the slot will render on the screen relative to `AbstractContainerScreen#leftPos` and `#topPos`.
 The client menu constructor should always supply an empty instance of an inventory of the same size.